 The bench show ran for three years at which time the Society decided to expand the event to include a horse show.
 Organizers encouraged young members from the local 4-H Horse Clubs to participate.
 This not only drew people from outside of the community but also provided a valuable learning experience for young entrants.

-Today, the long list of events hosted by the Two Hills Agricultural Society attracts crowds from all across Alberta, and includes not only a bench show and a horse show, but also:
+Today, the list of events hosted by the Two Hills Agricultural Society attracts crowds from all across Alberta, and includes the following::

-Rodeo Weekend with a Rodeo, Horse Show, Horticulture and Creative Arts Show, Parade, Pancake Breakfast, Beer-Fest and Dance.
+The Country Fair Weekend with a Horticulture and Creative Arts Show, Parade, Pancake Breakfast, and activities for kids.